Rectal Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Rectal Cancer

 - Having a parent, brother, sister, or child with a history of colorectal cancer or polyps.

-These and other symptoms may be caused by rectal cancer.
-Other conditions may cause the same symptoms.
-Check with your doctor if you have any of the following problems:
+These and other signs and symptoms may be caused by rectal cancer or by other conditions.
+Check with your doctor if you have any of the following:

 - A change in bowel habits.